Yandex Cloud

 • spec.csi.volumeHandle: Disk ID.

 • spec.storageClassName: Disk type.
-Specify the type in accordance with the following table:
+Specify it in accordance with the following table:

-Type of the disk created from the snapshot Disk type for the YAML file
+Snapshot-based disk type Disk type for the YAML file

 network-ssd yc-network-ssd